Q&A – FEBICO Organic Spirulina

 Q1: What is Spirulina?

 A: Spirulina is a blue-green spiral-formed alga, which thrives in warm alkaline waters.
-Through the natural process of photosynthesis, Spirulina contains all 8 essential amino acids, organic iron, vitamin B-12 and B-complex, beta carotene, antioxidants, chlorophyll and a high concentration of all-vegetable protein (approx. 60%).
+Through the natural process of photosynthesis, Spirulina has all 8 essential amino acids, organic iron, vitamin B-12 and B-complex, beta carotene, antioxidants, chlorophyll and a high concentration of all-vegetable protein (approx. 60%).
 Spirulina is called a super food and it makes a great whole food alternative to isolated vitamin and minerals.

 Q2: Is Spirulina safe for consumption?